 Strain the ginger and lemon out of the pot, and add the juice or honey.

-Pour your large batch of ginger shots into a glass container, and serve it in small 2-ounce servings.
-Sip and enjoy!
+Pour this large batch into a glass container, and serve it in small 2-ounce servings.
+Sip and enjoy your lemon ginger shot!

 Lemon Ginger Shot